SenseGraphics/h3dapi/README.md

 MedX3D does not contain any specific haptic features.

-#### Changes for version 1.3 of MedX3D: ####
+#### Changes for version 1.4 of MedX3D: ####
-- Fixes to raycaster for AMD cards.
-- CMake updates to configure properly for several compilers.
-- Made sure every node has an example file.
-- Changed color fields of several node to RGBA because of specification update.
-- Restructuring to set volume renderer through renderer field in X3DVolumeNode.
-- Added support for the enabled field in BlendedVolumeStyle
-- Added support for orthographic projection to ray caster code
-- Fixed a bug that would make the volume rendering disappear if one moved into the volume.
-- Added support for float textures in MarchingCubes node.

-New nodes
-- RayCaster
-- MultiVolumeRayCaster
-- SliceRenderer
+- Generated header is moved to CMake build directory and can only be found in MedX3D/include after INSTALL project has been built.
+- Speed optimizations that could affect some compilers.
+- Updates to CMake build system to build properly when TortoiseSVN is installed but the current H3D build is not a TortoiseSVN checkout.
+- Memory leak fixes which added some functions.
+- Fixed MultiVolumeRaycaster since it had quite a few bugs in it.

-Removed nodes:
+Removed fields:
-- IsoSurfaceVolumeStyle
+- Removed multiVolumeRayCaster::depthTexture field due to it being a forgotten debug output which no longer affected anything.

 ### UI ###
-This is the source package of UI 2.2.0.
-It is compatible with H3DAPI 2.2.0.
+This is the source package of UI 2.3.0.
+It is compatible with H3DAPI 2.3.0.
 It contains the source code needed to build the UI.
 Cross platform, works on Windows/Linux/Mac OS.
 It is a collection of nodes that can be used to add a haptic user interface in a H3D scene.

 Allow for creation of buttons, slider bars etc touchable by haptics device or mouse..

-#### Changes for version 2.2 of UI: ####
+#### Changes for version 2.3 of UI: ####
-- All UI nodes now have examples.
-- Exposed appearance and textAppearance field for all labeled widgets.
-- CMake update to support various compilers on various systems.
-- Added isActive to SliderBar, indicates if sliderbar is in use.
+- Generated header is moved to CMake build directory and can only be found in UI/include after INSTALL project has been built.
+- Speed optimizations that could affect some compilers.
+- Updates to CMake build system to build properly when TortoiseSVN is installed but the current H3D build is not a TortoiseSVN checkout.
+- Renamed FindFreeType.cmake to FindH3DFreetype.cmake in order to use CMakes new FindFreetype module if it exists.